Growing ginger in a pot is easy! It’s a great idea if you live in a cool temperate climate or you don’t have plenty of space.

 Planting and Propagation

 Plant the rhizomes (2-3 cm) 1 inch deep in the potting soil with the buds facing upwards.
 Ginger plants will start to emerge in a couple of weeks.
-It is noted that the ginger plants gets up to four to five feet tall.
+Must note that ginger plants grow up to four to five feet tall.

 Choosing a Pot

-For growing ginger, choose a medium sized 14-15 inches pot that is deep rather than shallow to provide the ample space to roots to grow.
+For growing ginger, select a standard 12 inches deep pot to provide ample space to roots to grow.

 Requirements for Growing Ginger in Pot